Sex offender: Recidivism

 Of released sex offenders who allegedly committed another sex crime, 40 percent perpetrated the new offense within a year or less from their prison discharge.
 Within three years of release, 2.5 percent of released rapists were rearrested for another rape, and 1.2 percent of those who had served time for homicide were arrested for a new homicide.
 Sex offenders were about four times more likely than non-sex offenders to be arrested for another sex crime after their discharge from prison (5.3 percent of sex offenders, versus 1.3 percent of non-sex offenders).
 In 1991, an estimated 24 percent of those serving time for rape and 19 percent of those serving time for sexual assault had been on probation (or parole) at the time of the offense for which they were in state prison.

 Approximately 4,300 child molesters were released from prisons in 15 U.S. states in 1994.
 An estimated 3.3 percent of these 4,300 were rearrested for another sex crime against a child within 3 years of release from prison.
 Among child molesters released from prison in 1994, 60 percent had been in prison for molesting a child 13 years old or younger.
 The median age of victims of those imprisoned for sexual assault was less than 13 years old; the median age of rape victims was about 22 years.
 Child molesters were, on average, five years older than violent offenders who committed their crimes against adults.
 Nearly 25 percent of child molesters were age 40 or older, but about 10 percent of inmates with adult victims were in that age group.

-The recidivism rate for chikans and voyeurs is considerably higher than for other sex offenses, according to the Crime White Paper 2015 published by the Ministry of Justice of Japan.
-The survey reported 85.0% of the molesters and 64.9% of the voyeurs had a prior conviction for a sex offense.

-Risk Assessment
+Risk assessment

 Various methods can be used to assess individual sex offenders' recidivism risk.
 Some risk assessment tools consider factors that have been empirically linked by research to sexual recidivism risk.
-These factors include biological and demographic markers, criminogenic correlates, behavioral and developmental indicators, and clinical markers that have been shown to be associated with reoffending.
-However, the quality of the studies that link various factors to sexual recidivism risk vary widely in terms of methodological rigor.
+These factors include biological and demographic markers, criminogenic correlates, behavioral and developmental indicators, and clinical markers that have been shown to be associated with reoffending.} However, the quality of the studies that link various factors to sexual recidivism risk vary widely in terms of methodological rigor.
 For example, some studies link certain factors to sexual recidivism risk through clinical anecdotal evidence, which are sometimes criticized as less methodologically rigorous than other studies have used empirical approaches, including experimental methods.